savagezen/carnivore/_draft.md

   * increased ketones can decrease triglycerides and insulin resistance (though positively correlated with glucose) ([r](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7074331/)) while reducing fatigue / overuse of IGF1 ([r](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7059164/)) -- we need that to be fluid and efficiently used to get stronger!
   * I know ketones are good, just not convinced that more is better, whcih is why I'm focusing in glucose / insulin ([r](https://ketodietapp.com/Blog/lchf/the-ketone-craze-who-really-benefits-from-high-ketone-levels),[r](https://www.mayoclinic.org/diseases-conditions/hyperglycemia/symptoms-causes/syc-20373631)).
 Recommended ranges of ketones are from 0.5 - 3 mmol/L (9 - 54 mg/dL), though ancestrally levels were probably between 0.1 and 1 ([r](https://castbox.fm/episode/How-Broccoli-is-Destroying-Your-Thyroid!-With-Elle-Russ-id2108592-id236477377?utm_source=website&utm_medium=dlink&utm_campaign=web_share&utm_content=How%20Broccoli%20is%20Destroying%20Your%20Thyroid!%20With%20Elle%20Russ-CastBox_FM)).
 Usually I am in the 5 - 15 mg/dL range (urine).
 It's pretty easy to pee on a stick though, so it's worth keeping track of.
   * blood glucose corresponding to the above urine ketones would be 40 - 75 mg/dL (fasted); less than 40 or over 200 being dangerous, but over 75 (for sure over 100), being non-conducive to ketosis ([r](https://www.thebonesandco.com/blog/ketosis-versus-ketoacidosis-dogs)).
-* Results (correlation and regression)
-  * fat ratio (calories from fat / calories from protein) : fasted blood sugar (fasted 9-12 hours)
-  * fat ratio : urine ketones

-* Ketones alone may not be good indicator (e.g. less excreted in urine if they're getting used in the blood)([r](https://castbox.fm/episode/Supersoldiers-and-enhanced-cognitive-function-with-ketones!-A-conversation-with-Dominic-D%E2%80%99Agostino%2C-PhD-id2108592-id171881127?country=us))
+   * Ketones alone may not be good indicator (e.g. less excreted in urine if they're getting used in the blood)([r](https://castbox.fm/episode/Supersoldiers-and-enhanced-cognitive-function-with-ketones!-A-conversation-with-Dominic-D%E2%80%99Agostino%2C-PhD-id2108592-id171881127?country=us)).

 ---